raphael-mammeri/raphael-mammeri.github.io/docs/docs/probability/measure_theory.md

 These concepts establish a solid foundation for studying probabilistic models and their properties.

-@ref(Euler’s formula)

 ## Classes of sets
-In this subsection we will give the definitions and basic results of some classes of sets that will allow us to define measurable sets and state the measure extension theorem cf. <a href="#measure_extension_theorem"><b>theorem</b></a>.
+In this subsection we will give the definitions and basic results of some classes of sets that will allow us to define measurable sets and state the measure extension theorem cf. ?
 We will note $\Omega$ a non-empty set.

 !!! definition